-Concentrations of faecal coliforms in the effluent from the WWTW exceeded the allowable limit of 1000 org/100 ml on 26 occasions since 2003 (18% of the time) (Figure 3.43).
-The frequency of non-compliance increased dramatically in 2008, although at a lower concentration (3000 org/100 ml) than previously recorded.
-Congruent with the consistently higher effluent volumes discharged since January 2013, allowable limits for faecal coliforms in the effluent were exceeded on nine occasions, frequently reaching an all-time estimated high of 7257 org/100ml (maximum detectable limit 2419 org/100ml multiplied by 3).
+Concentrations of faecal coliforms in the effluent from the WWTW exceeded the allowable limit of 1000 org/100 ml on 31 occasions since 2003 (20% of the time) (Figure 3.34).
+The frequency of noncompliance increased dramatically in 2008, although at a lower concentration than previously recorded (3000 org/100 ml).
+Congruent with the consistently higher effluent volumes discharged since January 2013, allowable limits for faecal coliforms in the effluent were exceeded on 14 occasions, frequently reaching highs of 7257 org/100ml (maximum detectable limit 2419 org/100ml multiplied by three).
 Furthermore, faecal coliform measurements below the allowable limit are generally higher.
 This is cause for concern, as it appears that Saldanha WWTW is unable to adequately process the ever increasing volumes of wastewater generated in the area.

-Allowable limits for total suspended solids (TSS) of 25 mg/l were exceeded on 11% of the occasions on which measurements were made since April 2003 (Figure 3.29).
-While compliance had clearly improved between 2008 and 2014, the allowable limit has been exceeded on almost all occasions since December 2014.
+Allowable limits for total suspended solids (TSS) of 25 mg/l were exceeded on 15% of the occasions on which measurements were made since April 2003 (Figure 3.35).
+While compliance had clearly improved between 2008 and 2014, the allowable limit has been exceeded 60% of the time since December 2014.

-Chemical oxygen demand (COD) in filtered effluent exceeded the allowable limit of 75 mg/l 17% of the time since April 2003 (Figure 3.22).
+Chemical oxygen demand (COD) in filtered effluent exceeded the allowable limit of 75 mg/l 18% of the time since April 2003 (Figure 3.28).
 COD is commonly used to indirectly measure the amount of organic material in water.
 COD was highest from June-October 2008 peaking at 260 mg/l in July 2008.
 This trend roughly coincided with the high faecal coliform counts in the effluent over the same period.
-Overall, as observed for TSS, compliance has improved substantially since the beginning of 2009, where the allowable limit was only exceed on five occasions at a much lower magnitude than in 2008 (<80 mg/l).
+Overall, compliance has improved substantially since the beginning of 2009 and the allowable limit was only exceeded on seven occasions at a much lower magnitude than in 2008.